 - O A locally transmitted Covid19 case was detected in Sittwe on 16 Aug 2020 followed by a surge of Covid19 cases in Rakhine State and Yangon Region.
-Public health and social measures were further stepped up in both areas.
-Stay at home programmes are in place for Sittwe since 20 Aug 2020, in Rakhine state as a whole since 26 Aug 2020, and in Yangon Region as a whole since 21 Sept 2020.
-Suspension of domestic airlines commenced on 11 September and extended until 31 October.
-Suspension of international commercial aviation has been extended to 31 Oct 2020. - O With recent spike of cases in Yangon Region and Rakhine state, Ministry of Health and Sports (MoHS) expanded facilities for clinical mangement, laboratories, and quarantine to actively contain the situation.
+Public health and social measures were further stepped up in Rakhine State and Yangon Region.
+Stay home programmes are in place for Sittwe since 20 Aug 2020, in Rakhine state as a whole since 26 Aug 2020 and in Yangon Region as a whole since 21 Sept 2020.
+Suspension of international commercial aviation has been extended to 31 Oct 2020. - O With recent spike of cases in Yangon Region and Rakhine state, Ministry of Health and Sports (MoHS) expanded facilities for clinical mangement, laboratories and quarantine to actively contain the situation.
 Policies for quarantine, hospitalization and discharge of cases have already been adjusted, based on periodic epidemiological review as well as continuous technical updates from WHO. - O WHO Myanmar continues to actively support a whole-of-society pandemic response, including government, UNCT, HCT, CPG, diplomatic community, development & humanitarian partners, media, private sector, civil society.
 Weekly multi-sectoral coordination meetings of Covid19 partners were held from 31 January 2020 through 30 April 2020, after which they were mainstreamed in existing national Health Cluster coordination meetings and in three technical groups.
 Each of these four fora is co-led by MoHS and WHO.
-Three technical groups were organized for targeted actions for: (1) Laboratories & surveillance, (2) Case management & infection prevention & control, (3) Risk communication & community engagement. - O UN Myanmar developed three plans: (1) Country preparedness & response plan in support of the MoHS contingency plan, (2) UN framework for socio-economic response to Covid19 in Myanmar, July 2020, (3) Humanitarian response plan Covid19 addendum, 26 June 2020. - O A joint task force between MoHS and UN country team Myanmar has been set up, facilitated by WR Myanmar, to develop joint addendum to the Myanmar Health Sector Covid19 outbreak response contingency plan and UN Myanmar Country preparedness and response plan, with a revised time line extended to 30 September 2021. - Resources monitoring of contributions by multiple partners amounts to USD185million to date.
+Three technical groups were organized for targeted actions for: (1) Laboratories & surveillance, (2) Case management & infection prevention & control, (3) Risk communication & community engagement. - O Following issuance of MoHS flash proposal in February 2020, the Health sector contingency plan: outbreak response on Covid-19 and other emerging respiratory disease in Myanmar was released end-April 2020. - O UN Myanmar developed three plans: (1) Country preparedness & response plan in support of the MoHS contingency plan, (2) UN framework for socio-economic response to Covid19 in Myanmar, July 2020, (3) Humanitarian response plan Covid19 addendum, 26 June 2020. - O A joint task force between MoHS and UN country team Myanmar has been set up, facilitated by WR Myanmar, to develop joint addendum to the Myanmar Health Sector Covid19 outbreak response contingency plan and UN Myanmar Country preparedness and response plan, with a revised time line extended to 30 September 2021. - Resources monitoring of contributions by multiple partners amounts to USD197million to date.
 Monitoring is based on partners' inputs and quality checks.
 MoHS' contingency plan requires USD300 million for 2020-2024.
-Using comparative advantage, WHO Myanmar needs USD 6.5million to support the national Covid19 response til end-2020, 69% funded to date.
+Using comparative advantage, WHO Myanmar needs USD 6.5million to support the national Covid19 response til end-2020, 68% funded to date.